Event batching

 In the Ruby SDK, BatchEventProcessor

-provides implementation of the EventProcessor
+provides an implementation of the EventProcessor

 interface and batches events.
 You can control batching based on two parameters:

-- Batch size: Defines the number of events that are batched together before sending to Optimizely.
+- Batch size Defines the number of events that are batched together before sending to Optimizely.

-- Flush interval: Defines the amount of time after which any batched events should be sent to Optimizely.
+- Flush interval – Defines the amount of time after which any batched events should be sent to Optimizely.

-An event that consists of the batched payload is sent as soon as the batch size reaches the specified limit or flush interval reaches the specified time limit.
+An event that consists of the batched payload is sent as soon as the batch size reaches the specified limit or the flush interval reaches the specified time limit.
 BatchEventProcessor

 options are described in more detail below.